ArshadAman/master-django/DailyNotes.md

 This is the official, guaranteed-safe place to run your startup code, like warming up a cache or connecting signals.

 Here's the key takeaway and a pro-tip for scaling: While ready() is perfect for lightweight tasks, avoid running heavy, time-consuming operations in it.
 In a production environment with multiple servers, that heavy task would run on every single server when they start.
 The professional approach is to move that logic into a one-time "init job" that prepares resources before your main application even starts.

+## Day 6 Learning Note (Teaching Style)
+Let's talk about a common task that can secretly crash your server: exporting large data files.

+Imagine a user wants to download a CSV with 100,000 rows.
+The typical approach is to generate the entire file in memory as one giant string and then return it in an HttpResponse.
+This is like filling a massive bucket with water before handing it over.
+If the bucket is too big (the file is too large), it will overflow your server's memory and bring it crashing down.

+There's a much smarter, more scalable way: streaming.

+By using Django's StreamingHttpResponse, you can turn on a faucet instead.
+You create a generator in Python that creates the CSV data one row at a time.
+StreamingHttpResponse then sends each row to the user the moment it's created.

+Here's the impact:

+Memory Usage: Stays incredibly low and flat, no matter if you're sending 100 rows or 10 million.

+User Experience: The user starts receiving data immediately, instead of waiting for a long, frozen loading screen while your server struggles to build the file.

+The lesson is simple: for any large data export, stream it.
+Don't build it.
+It’s a fundamental pattern for writing robust, production-ready Django applications that can handle data at scale.

+### Scaling Notes
+Use streaming for huge exports to avoid worker memory spikes: This is the main takeaway.
+If you had tried to generate a 100,000-row CSV string in memory, your server's RAM usage would have skyrocketed, potentially crashing the worker process and making it unable to handle other requests.
+StreamingHttpResponse keeps memory usage flat and predictable.

+Tune timeouts and gateway buffers (nginx): A streaming response can take a long time to complete (in our example, 10 seconds).
+Production servers like Gunicorn and proxy servers like Nginx have timeouts.

+Gunicorn: Has a --timeout setting (default 30s).
+If your view takes longer than this to yield a piece of data, Gunicorn will kill the worker.
+You may need to increase this for slow streams.

+Nginx: Has settings like proxy_read_timeout.
+If Nginx doesn't receive any data from Django for a certain period, it will close the connection.
+You may also want to use proxy_buffering off; for streaming endpoints to ensure Nginx sends data to the client as soon as it receives it from Django, rather than waiting to fill a buffer.